Americus Limestone: Lithologic character

+In the natural outcrop as well in construction, the highly-fossiliferous blue-gray materials of the Americus unit stand in contrast to adjoining beds that weather into buff shades.

 Limestone couplet: The common recognition of the Americus Limestone is a persistent, wide-ranging pair of durable limestone beds separated by shale.
 These two limestone beds may be referred to as upper and lower Americus Limestone beds.
-However, this terminology can lend to confusion with a third limestone bed that sometimes can be found below this pair, and, where found, is included within the Americus member.
+However, this terminology can lend to confusion with a third limestone bed, a "Lower Americus Limestone", that sometimes can be found below this pair, and, where found, is included within the Americus member.

+Above this couplet is an additional bed of gray shale with a continuance of typical Americus fossils, but this bed is typically assigned to the overlying, otherwise buff Hughes Creek Shale.

 "Lower Americus Limestone": 0 to 12 ft below the rather consistent limestone pair is a less consistent third limestone.
 The variability of this bed is employed to reconstruct the range of environments represented by the outcrop.
 The base of this limestone, where present, is consistently formed of Collenia stromatolites.
 The stromatolite base of this limestone can overlie orange lime-sand mudstone to grainstone recording the advancement a shoreline through the area creating the open shallow sea environment where the upper limestones would form.
 This bed is typically not illustrated on Group and Series scale charts.

 Relatively, the paired limestones record broad environmental events across a wide shallow sea while the lowest limestone records a transgressive shoreline.